-We compute profitability in the foreign-controlled sector by dividing the profits made by foreign-controlled corporations (as constructed in Table A.6 above) by the wages paid by foreigncontrolled corporations (as constructed in Table A.4).
+controlled corporations (as constructed in Table A.4).
 We compute profits in the local sector as total domestic corporate profits minus profits made in foreign-controlled firms, and minus profits of offshore mutual funds (i.e., mutual funds with mostly foreign investors and foreign investments).
 We exclude the profits made by these mutual funds (which among OECD countries are only significant in Luxembourg, Ireland, and to a much lesser extent the Netherlands) because they would otherwise distort the local profitability of tax havens: by convention mutual funds have an apparently high profitability as defined in our paper (i.e., after net interest payments), but for purely accounting reasons.24 We estimate the amount of "profits" made in the offshore mutual fund sector of Luxembourg, Ireland, and the Netherlands and remove it in col. 3.
 To do so, we start with national accounts data on the amount of investment income attributable to investment fund holders (from the OECD sectoral national accounts; code D44 in the System of National Accounts).
 By construction this gives the total amount of income paid by mutual funds in these countries; we assume all of it is paid to foreign investors.
 If mutual funds only owned equities, then their accounting "profits" (in the sense we use in this research) would be zero; by contrast if they only invested in bonds, then all of the investment income they receive (and pay) would show up as "profits."
-Based on statistics published by the European Fund and
+Based on statistics published by the European Fund and Asset Management Association, we estimate what fraction of the income they receive is interest vs. dividends, and compute their "profits" accordingly.25